mikeparsons1/Portfolio/README.md

-# Portfolio
+# Michael Parsons's Portfolio

-Online portfolio to supplement resume
+This is my Professional Portfolio.
+It uses AWS and ReactJS